torrejonv/teranode/docs/architecture/architecture.md

 5. **Block Assembly**: The Block Assembly Service compiles block templates consisting of subtrees.
 These templates are pre-blocks that the node miner service will use to create a full block.
-Once a hashing solution has been found, the block is broadcasted to all other nodes for validation.
+Once a hashing solution has been found, the block is broadcast to all other nodes for validation.

 6. **Block Validation**: Once a node finds a valid hashing solution (a successful proof-of-work), the found block is sent to the Block Validation Service.
 This service checks the new block against the network's consensus rules.
 If the block is valid, the node will append it to their version of the blockchain.